 Date Published: 18 January 2021

 CNPLaw’s Managing Partner, Ms Lisa Theng has this to comment about the firm’s rankings: “We are glad to start the year with another accomplishment.
 For 2021, not only is the firm recognised by the Legal 500 Asia Pacific, we are also ranked in Chambers Asia-Pacific, IFLR1000 and Asialaw Profiles.
-The nine lawyers recommended by the Legal 500 are leading experts in their various fields of practice and we celebrate their achievements.
+The eight lawyers recommended by the Legal 500 are leading experts in their various fields of practice and we celebrate their achievements.
 We are grateful to our clients and supporters.
 Our team of talented lawyers and staff continue to be committed to serve our clients with excellence.”

 The practices recommended and the reviews provided by Legal 500 Asia Pacific 2021:

 CNPLaw LLP has an impressive history in transactional and regulatory matters in the banking and finance segment.
 This includes Singapore and cross-border financings under Singapore law.
 The firm is making headway in fintech and the digital asset space.
 Quek Li Fei and Bill Jamieson are senior practitioners with extensive banking and finance expertise, while Wong Pei-Ling was elected to the partnership in January 2020.

 CNPLaw LLP has an impressive range of Singapore and foreign issuer clients.
 It is routinely engaged in mid-market equity offerings on the Singapore and Hong Kong exchanges.
 The firm has also operated as a Singapore listing agent to a number of international corporates on their debt offerings.
 Tan Min-Li leads the corporate finance team and has a formidable record in mid-market issuances.